LeagueSandbox/LobbyServer/README.md

 # The League Sandbox project's lobby server
-Project website along with more specifications can be fround from: https://leaguesandbox.github.io/
+Project website along with more specifications can be found from: https://leaguesandbox.github.io/
 Project chat on Discord: https://discord.gg/0vmmZ6VAwXB05gB6

 # Contributing